memseer/docs.memseer.com/docs/guides/overview.md

 ![](../../assets/images/overview/dashboard_card.png)

 1. The name of the item and the year it was originated.
-By clicking item name, you will navigate to all the associated events.
+By clicking item name, you will navigate to all the associated events / event log.
 2. The last time an event was added, including the mileage (if applicable).
 3. The item's settings.
 4. The upcoming action that needs to be performed.